roykuper13/linux-switch/README.md

 Moreover, linux-switch let you manipulate packets before the network switch forwards them (see example below).
-Thus, External binaries/applications that performs any logic on packets (for example, NAT) can be tested using linux-switch.
+Thus, External binaries/applications that performs any logic on packets (for example - VLAN Hopping, NAT, etc) can be tested using linux-switch.

 ## Description